-(1) Evidence of prior work-site learning shall be evaluated using a state-developed assessment tool and may be awarded a maximum of two high school credits.
-Credit earned for prior work-site learning shall not be counted toward the minimum participation requirement, as described in subrule 32.8(2).
+(1) Evidence of prior work-site learning will be evaluated using a state-developed assessment tool and may be awarded a maximum of two high school credits.
+Credit earned for prior work-site learning will not be counted toward the minimum participation requirement, as described in subrule 32.7(2).

-(2) Current work-site learning shall be evaluated using a state-developed assessment tool and may be awarded a maximum of two high school credits.
-Credit earned for current work-site learning may be counted toward the minimum participation requirement, as described in subrule 32.8(2).
+(2) Current work-site learning will be evaluated using a state-developed assessment tool and may be awarded a maximum of two high school credits.
+Credit earned for current work-site learning may be counted toward the minimum participation requirement, as described in subrule 32.7(2).

-32.8(5) Postsecondary credit.
-Credit awarded by a regionally accredited postsecondary institution for the successful completion of a course that applies toward the requirements of a postsecondary credential, including but not limited to a certificate, diploma, or associate, bachelor, or graduate-level degree program, shall be accepted to fulfill the requirements for the satisfactory completion of a program as follows:
+32.7(5) Postsecondary credit.
+Credit awarded by a regionally accredited postsecondary institution for the successful completion of a course that applies toward the requirements of a postsecondary credential, including a certificate or diploma, or associate, bachelor, or graduate-level degree program, will be accepted to fulfill the requirements for the satisfactory completion of a program as follows:

 a.
-One postsecondary semester credit or its equivalent shall be equal to one-third high school credit.
-The resulting high school credit can be used to satisfy either a core or elective credit requirement of an approved program.
+One postsecondary semester credit or its equivalent is equal to one-third high school credit.
+The resulting high school credit may be used to satisfy either a core or elective credit requirement of an approved program.

 b.
-Twenty contact hours of noncredit postsecondary coursework shall be equal to one-third high school credit provided the coursework is aligned to regional career pathways and occupational needs.
+Twenty contact hours of noncredit postsecondary coursework is equal to one-third high school credit provided the coursework is aligned to regional career pathways and occupational needs.
 This credit can be used to satisfy an elective credit requirement of an approved program.
-[ARC 3630C, IAB 2/14/18, effective 3/21/18]
+[ARC 7655C, IAB 3/6/24, effective 4/10/24]

-281-32.9(259A) High school equivalency diploma program based on postsecondary degree.
-The department shall award a high school equivalency diploma to a resident applicant who presents an associate degree or higher that includes general education coursework and is awarded by a regionally accredited postsecondary institution.
-The applicant must provide official transcripts to an adult education and literacy program to document completion of program requirements.
-[ARC 3630C, IAB 2/14/18, effective 3/21/18]
+281-32.8(259A) High school equivalency diploma program based on postsecondary degree.

+32.8(1) Postsecondary degree from a United States postsecondary institution.
+The department will award a high school equivalency diploma to a resident applicant who presents an associate degree or higher that includes general education coursework and is awarded by a regionally accredited postsecondary institution.
+The applicant is to provide official transcripts to an adult education and literacy program to document completion of program requirements.

-281-32.10(259A) High school equivalency diploma program based on foreign postsecondary degree.
-The department shall award a high school equivalency diploma to a resident applicant who presents a postsecondary degree equivalent to an associate degree or higher, provided that the following conditions are met:
+32.8(2) Postsecondary degree from a foreign postsecondary institution.
+The department will award a high school equivalency diploma to a resident applicant who presents a postsecondary degree equivalent to an associate degree or higher, provided that the following conditions are met:

-32.10(1) The applicant presents to an adult education and literacy program an official transcript from an institution of higher education attesting to the completion of the program of study required for the postsecondary degree.
-If the transcript is not in English, the applicant shall also provide a certified translation.

-32.10(2) The applicant shall be a United States citizen or shall meet both of the following requirements:

 a.
+The applicant presents to an adult education and literacy program an official transcript from an institution of higher education attesting to the completion of the program of study for the postsecondary degree.
+If the transcript is not in English, the applicant will also provide a certified translation.

+b.
+The applicant is a United States citizen or meets both of the following conditions:

-Demonstrates proficiency in speaking, listening, reading, and writing as defined by the department's approved English language proficiency standards; and b.
-Has successfully completed a course in government or civics education as a component of an approved program.
+(1) Demonstrates proficiency in speaking, listening, reading, and writing as defined by the department's approved English language proficiency standards; and

+(2) Has successfully completed a course in government or civics education as a component of an approved program.